 His motivation was returning to his previous quality of life

-Over the summer of 2017 he and his family were on vacation where typical activities included kayaking, fishing or mountain biking.
+Over the summer of 2017, he and his family were on a vacation where typical activities included kayaking, fishing or mountain biking.
 On this trip, everyone decided to go ziplining.
-It was there, in that moment where he felt one of the most painful feelings he had experienced during his injury because he just couldn’t do it.
-“That was hard because they’re used to me doing everything.”
-Jeff recalled.
+It was there, at that moment where he felt one of the most painful feelings he had experienced during his injury because he just couldn’t do it.
+“That was hard because they’re used to me doing everything,” Jeff recalled.

-He accomplished his homework by taking his bands to work, even keeping them in his lunch pail so he wouldn’t forget.
-He took his bands on vacation and followed his home exercise program religiously.
-He did them anywhere and everywhere because he was determined to get back to his quality of life.
+He accomplished his homework by taking his bands with him to work.
+One tip he used was to keep them in his lunch pail so that he would never leave them.
+While on vacation, he brought his bands with him.
+Even while on the road, he followed his home exercise program religiously.
+What motivated him?
+Jeff was determined to get back to his quality of life.
 His physical therapist, Shannon Zalewski, PT, DPT said,

 Patients like Jeff are to be celebrated!
-Self-motivation, drive and having a patient engaged through their plan of care is our mission every single time a person walks through our doors.
+Self-motivated, driven, and having a patient engaged through their plan of care is our mission every time a person walks through our doors.
 Jeff enjoyed the professional yet personable staff at Performance Physical Therapy.
 He said, “I knew I was in good hands when they tolerated my sense of humor!
 I wanted to heal, and they were happy to help.”

 Congratulations to Jeff for getting back to work, enjoying more thrilling adventures with his family and giving 120% to his rehabilitation!
 Motivation goes a very long way in the recovery process.

 Performance Physical Therapy has four locations in the Sacramento region: Roseville, Rancho Cordova, Folsom and East Sacramento.
 To find out more about our services, staff and the culture at Performance Physical Therapy visit www.ptclinics.com.